gammu/gammu/readme.txt

                      "/dev/ircomm0" or similiar (you have to add access to this device to user)

    Using bluetooth.
-Works OK in all situations exluding one (Microsoft stack
+Works OK in all situations
-                    and AT commands).

                     Example of using USB dongle for Linux (Bluez stack from http://bluez.sourceforge.net):